ethanjli/ublue-forklift-sysext-demo/README.md

   file browser to manually create the necessary files.
 This means Forklift doesn't yet have a CLI equivalent of `systemctl enable (unit)`.
 I plan to eventually add some sort of CLI for that workflow.

-This demo:

-- The demo OS image is meant to be run in x86 VMs, because I am choosing not to spend the time to figure out how to determine CPU architecture in order to choose the appropriate static binary of Forklift to download.